avengers-p11/Documentation/Application CI Design/Java CI Checks/Static Code Analysis/README.md

 # Conclusion

-Java is a complex language, and static code analysis tools can greatly aid the development process by identifying issues early in the code lifecycle.
-These tools help ensure code quality, security, and maintainability, ultimately reducing long-term costs and improving overall software reliability.
-However, static analysis should always be paired with dynamic analysis and other testing tools for a comprehensive approach to code quality.
+Static code analysis tools in Java help identify issues early, improving code quality, security, and maintainability, which reduces long-term costs.
+However, they should be paired with dynamic analysis and other testing methods for comprehensive code quality.

 #  Contact Information